lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 ## D. Course Grading System for Assigned Work & Final Projects

-Letter grades comport with a traditional set of intervals:
+Letter grades are determined as follows:

 ------------|--------
 Above 98%   |  **A+**